DIG MEMPHIS MYSTERIES

 2021 Mysteries – solved

-DIG MEMPHIS MYSTERIES will look a little different going forward.
-Starting in Summer of 2021, we’ll begin posting mystery “seasons” – a multi-week series of mysteries, all centered around a common theme.
-Use the Resources link below to access tools that can help with your research.
+DIG MEMPHIS MYSTERIES is a multi-week series of mysteries, all centered around a common theme.
 If you suggest an answer, please share with us how you solved the mystery.
 Include your name, and we’ll give you credit on the record in the DIG archives.
 To keep up to date with all DIG MEMPHIS MYSTERIES, follow us on Instagram at @digmemphishistory!

 As the month of August ends, we’re wrapping up our Summer 2021 season of mysteries with one of the oldest “unidentified” photographs in the Nadia Price Photography Collection.
 The description on this image states, “Black and white photograph of an unidentified house.”
 Can you help identify this old home?